 When I put Bilingual Baby on the bus each morning, off she goes.
 I only get little snippets of what her world is like at daycare: a picture of a bee sting on her little arm and a text message saying she didn’t cry; the sound, from another room, of her singing a song to herself that I don’t recognize; little fingernails painted pink by her teacher; drawings found at the bottom of her backpack.
 I don’t get to greet the teachers each morning at drop-off, or ask them how her day was at pick-up.

 When I arrived at her school, some of the older kids were eating, but her class was still in free play so I got to spy on her for a while.
 She was completely engaged and didn’t look up once as she followed an older girl around.
-The girl was drawing on herself with pink chalk, and she finally stopped long enough to draw on Jojo.
-She loved it.
+The girl was drawing on herself with pink chalk, and she finally stopped long enough to draw on Jojo, which is what she was hoping for.
 Rather than interrupt her, I started helping the director with an art project until Bilingual Baby finally found me and came over to show me her pink arm.
 She wasn’t surprised to see me there.
 I’d told her I was coming.

-“Mommy.” she said, taking my hand as we walked towards her outdoor classroom, “Estoy muy feliz de que estes aqui (I’m so happy that you’re here).”
+“Mommy.” she said, taking my hand as we walked toward her outdoor classroom, “Estoy muy feliz de que estes aqui (I’m so happy that you’re here).”
 We both squealed with delight.

-Before lunch was over, the director came over and gave Bilingual Baby a present—a tiny T-shirt with colorful handprints from her friends and the name of the daycare.
-“So that you will always remember your friends in Costa Rica,” said the director sweetly to Josephine.
+Before lunch was over, the director came over and gave Bilingual Baby a present— a tiny T-shirt with colorful hand prints from her friends and the name of the daycare.
+As she handed it to her, the director said: